json-schema-org/referencing/draft-handrews-jri.md

 Context specifications MAY define location keywords that impose specific semantics within their values.
 This is demonstrated by the `components` keyword used in both OpenAPI {{oas3.1}} and AsyncAPI {{async2.0}}, which has subsections for different component types.

 Context specifications MAY assign location behavior to keywords with other behaviors.
 JSON Schema's inline applicator keywords {{?I-D.bhutton-json-schema-01, Section 7.5}} demonstrate this approach.

+Context specifications MAY restrict the values of reference targets within location keywords, including `"$defs"`.

 If the data format described by the context specification has a root object that allows JRI keywords, the structure of the objects under under location keywords SHOULD have the same structure as the root object, and MUST allow all JRI keywords that are allowed in the root object.